TubaAdrienn/SZFM_2020_2_Softies/functional_specification.md

 		* By clicking on the "Back" button the user is able to go back to the description of the game's rules.

 ## Function - Requirement Compliance
+The desire for responsive window design that is drawn up in the requirements specification.
+We strive for simple, well-designed and clear games that anyone can easily play.

 ## Glossary
 * Desktop game: It is a type of video game played on personal computers rather than on video game consoles or arcade machine.